lcsmed/luc/README.md

-# itmol - Personal Blog
+# luc sam - Personal Blog

 A minimalist personal blog built with Next.js, featuring a secure admin panel for posting from anywhere in the world.